SabishiCake/HARCT/api/README.md

-# Express.js API for Hotel Management
+# Express.js API for HARCT

-This is an Express.js API designed for a hotel management system.
+This is an Express.js API designed for a hotel management and Restaurant Core system that me and my classmates are developing for our paper.
 It interacts with a MySQL database to perform CRUD (Create, Read, Update, Delete) operations on different entities including Guest, Room, Reservation, Staff, Orders, MenuItems, OrderItems, Payments, and Feedback.

 ## Getting Started